averos-io/averos-io.github.io/_docs/getting-started-developer/09-customize-your-app-translation.md

 <br/>

-Let's rebuild and redeploy the final version of our application, and see what it looks like:
+Let's rebuild and redeploy our application, and see what it looks like:

    >  **1.** shutdown the running server `http-server`<br/>
       **2.** build and deploy `ToDoApplication` by running the following command: <br/>